 DOJ Contact: Office of Public Affairs, 202-514-2007

-WASHINGTON—The Department of Justice and the Department of Commerce’s National Institute of Standards and Technology (NIST) today announced the appointment of Randy Hanzlick, M.D. to the National Commission on Forensic Science (NCFS.)
-Dr. Hanzlick also accepted the invitation to serve as the NCFS Medicolegal Death Investigation subcommittee co-chair alongside NCFS Commissioner John Fudenberg.
+WASHINGTON – The Department of Justice (DOJ) and the Department of Commerce's National Institute of Standards and Technology (NIST) today announced the appointment of Rebecca J. Ferrell, Ph.D., and Sgt.
+Troy Lawrence to the National Commission on Forensic Science.

 The commission, created in 2013, develops forward-looking policy recommendations for the Attorney General to enhance the practice and improve the reliability of forensic science.
-The commission is co-chaired by Deputy Attorney General Sally Q. Yates, and Under Secretary of Commerce for Standards and Technology and NIST Director Dr. Willie E. May.
-Deputy Assistant Administrator Nelson Santos of the Drug Enforcement Administration’s Office of Forensic Sciences and Special Assistant John M. Butler to the NIST Director for Forensic Science serve as vice-chairs.
+The commission is co-chaired by Deputy Attorney General Sally Q. Yates and Under Secretary of Commerce for Standards and Technology and NIST Director Willie E. May.
+Deputy Assistant Administrator Nelson Santos of the Drug Enforcement Administration's Office of Forensic Sciences and Special Assistant to the NIST Director for Forensic Science John M. Butler serve as vice-chairs.

-The commission’s next quarterly meeting will be held from Jan.
-9 to 10, 2017, at the Office of Justice Programs, 3rd Floor Main Conference Room, 810 7th Street, N.W., Washington, D.C.
+The commission's next meeting will be held from June 20 to 21, 2016, at the Office of Justice Programs, 3rd Floor Main Conference Room, 810 7th Street, N.W., Washington, D.C.
 20531.
-More information about the commission can be found at http://www.justice.gov/ncfs.
+More information about the commission can be found on the National Commission on Forensic Science website.